Funded by Senate Bill 1407

 What will happen to the current courthouse when the new courthouse is completed?

 After the court occupies the new building, the County Courthouse will be demolished.
-The AOC intends to seek a private sector party to do the demolition and develop the properties.
+Judicial Council staff intend to seek a private sector party to do the demolition and develop the properties.

 The new courthouse will have essentially the same number of courtrooms as the buildings it replaces.
 Why is there no room for expansion, particularly for a growing community?